adnapibar/ms-research-thesis/README.md

         value is 0, that could be because of a malfunction in the sensor.

 - latex-thesis: This directory contains the LaTex code for the thesis

-- plots: As the name suggests this directory contains various plots as part of the analysis.